Commenting template guidelines

-The ISO Commenting Template is used by voters and commenters during the balloting process to submit their comments and observations to Committee Managers of ISO committees, PC Secretaries and convener and secretaries of working groups.
+The ISO Commenting Template is used by voters and commenters during the balloting process to submit their comments and observations to Committee managers of ISO committees, PC Secretaries, and Convenors and Secretaries of working groups.

 An automatic verification of comment files is performed when they are uploaded to the ballots.
 Users having submitted a comment file containing unsupported content will be notified to correct it and to resubmit their comment file before ballot closure (see notification example at the end of this document).

 Voters and commenters must always use the latest version of the commenting template for the submission of their comments.
 The commenting template should not be modified in any way (e.g. by deleting/adding columns, merging cells, etc.).

 Please refer to Cast vote article for more information on how to download the latest version of the ISO Commenting template (see link to the article at the bottom of this page)